bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fano.md

 * Fano became Castelnuovo's assistant in Rome in 1894, a position he held for four years.
 * Following this assistantship, Fano went to Messina in the extreme northeastern Sicily where he worked from 1899 to 1901.
 * By this time Fano was far away in Turin where he had been appointed as professor at the University in 1901.
-* In 1911 Fano married Rosetta Cassin and their two children, both of the sons, became professors in the United States.
 * After this Fano went to Switzerland where he taught Italian students at an international camp near Lausanne.
 * Fano's work was mainly on projective and algebraic geometry.
 * Fano was a pioneer in finite geometry and one of the first people to try to set geometry on an abstract footing.